Davaiz76/tech2xl/README.md

 - Interfaces: information of each interface of each device
 - CDP neighbors: information of neighbors detected by CDP
 - Modules : information of each modules of each device
+- Logs : collect logs of each switch

 The sheets will contain the following information: